What are the top must-know software design patterns?

 3. Proxy Pattern

-• Description: Provides a surrogate or placeholder for another object to control access to it.
-This might be for security reasons, to add overhead processing, or to delay the instantiation of a heavy object.
+• What it does: Provides a placeholder for another object to control access to it: for security, caching, or lazy loading of an expensive object.

 interface Image { void display(); } class HighResolutionImage implements Image { public HighResolutionImage(String imagePath) { // Load image from disk (heavy operation) } @Override public void display() { // Display the image } } class ImageLoaderProxy implements Image { private String imagePath; private HighResolutionImage highResImage; public ImageLoaderProxy(String imagePath) { this.imagePath = imagePath; } @Override public void display() { if (highResImage == null) { highResImage = new HighResolutionImage(imagePath); } highResImage.display(); } }